10 Chronic Diseases in Seniors That Disrupt Healthy Aging

 • Talk to the doctor about managing major risk factors, like high cholesterol and high blood pressure

-When someone has diabetes, the level of glucose in their blood (blood sugar) is too high.
+When someone has diabetes, their blood glucose (blood sugar) is too high.
 This can happen when the body doesn’t make enough insulin.

-When there isn’t enough insulin, glucose doesn’t get moved into the cells of the body.
+When there isn’t enough insulin, glucose doesn’t get moved into the body’s cells.
 Instead, it builds up in the blood and causes high blood sugar.

 This leads to health conditions like heart disease, stroke, blindness, kidney disease, nerve problems, gum infections, and amputation.